The Future of Construction Industry Jobs

-A Deloitte report out in late 2018 breaks down the challenges that the construction industry will face in the very near future.
+A Deloitte report out in late 2018 breaks down the challenges that the people having jobs in the construction industry will face in the very near future.
 The section of the report we took the most interest in was “Talent Remains a Challenge.”

 In a nutshell, the report notes that while the construction industry overall employs a vast number of people, over 7.2 million, in fact, open jobs have outpaced employment by a huge factor.
 Since 2014, the number of job openings has doubled, yet the number of hires over the same period only grew by 14%.